 And with our Invoice Assistant, you’ll be able to automate invoice matching and smart invoice chasing.
-For extra peace of mind, you can also use Tide Invoice Insurance, and we make sure you’ll get paid even if your customer can’t pay you.
+For extra peace of mind, we also offer Tide Invoice Insurance to give you peace of mind that you’ll get paid even if your customer can’t pay you.
 All you need to get started is to sign up for our free business bank account.

 We also have several accounting integrations that make it easy to pull in your business transactions from your preferred accounting software and reconcile them within our system on a daily basis.

 One of the best ways to stay organised and efficient is to manage your business finances through either a desktop or mobile app.

 How do purchase orders help finance teams stay organised and within budget?